ncsu-geoforall-lab/grass-gis-on-hpc-henry2/docs/addons.md

 module load gcc/9.3.0
 ```

-You also need to get the same version of GNU libc, the dependencies (such as GDAL) are using by loading conda:
+You also need to have the same versions of standard C++ libraries the dependencies are using
+(such as GDAL using the right libstdc++).
+For this, load conda:

 ```sh
 module load conda